developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

 Laravel supports various log levels, each indicating the severity of a message:

-- `emergency`: System is unusable.
+- `emergency`: System is unusable. // Log::emergency
 - `alert`: Action must be taken immediately.
 - `critical`: Critical conditions.
 - `error`: Error conditions.